 Honors Festival string participants will not only perform as a large ensemble but will also perform as string quartets making the festival truly a unique experience for these students.
 High School music teachers will have an opportunity for Masterclass workshops about rehearsal and conducting techniques.
 Truly the Bob Cole Festival offers something unique and enriching for everyone who participates.

 The Bob Cole Honors Wind Symphony is an ensemble made of the most talented wind musicians in Southern California.
-The Wind Symphony, under the direction of Professor John Carnahan, will host world-renowned guest solo artist Eric Marienthal on Saxophone.
-Eric will not only solo with the ensemble but will also give a Masterclass to Honors Festival students.
+The Wind Symphony, under the direction of Professor John Carnahan, will host world-renowned guest solo artist Michele Zukovsky on clarinet.
+She will not only solo with the ensemble but will also give a Masterclass to Honors Festival students.
 Ensemble members will receive section coaching from our festival faculty and present a celebration concert for family and friends at the conclusion of the festival.

 The Bob Cole Honors Concert Choir is an ensemble made of the most talented vocal musicians in Southern California.
-The Concert Choir, under the direction of Dr. Joshua Palkki, will host renowned conductor and arranger Dr. Iris Levine.
-Levine will work closely with Dr. Palkki to present a truly unique rehearsal and performance experience in preparing one of Dr. Levine’s arrangements for the closing concert.
 Ensemble members will receive section coaching from our festival faculty and present a celebration concert for family and friends at the conclusion of the festival.

 The Bob Cole Honors String Chamber is an ensemble made of the most talented string musicians in Southern California.
-The String Chamber Ensemble, under the direction of Professor Moni Simeonov, will host world-renowned violinist Bing Wang, Associate Concertmaster of the Los Angeles Philharmonic.
-She will not only solo with the ensemble but will also give a Masterclass to Honors Festival students.
+The String Chamber Ensemble, under the direction of Professor Moni Simeonov, will host world-renowned violinist Dennis Kim, Concertmaster of the Pacific Symphony.
+He will not only solo with the ensemble but will also give a Masterclass to Honors Festival students.
 Ensemble members will receive section coaching from our festival faculty and present a celebration concert for family and friends at the conclusion of the festival.